Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping

 \section{Conclusion, Limitations, and Future Directions}

-Inspired by sensory substitution from biological agents, this study presents a Vision-based See-Through Perception (VBSeeThruP) approach to reason among different image layers for visual- and contact-based information from a single camera input.
-By placing a See-Thru-Network in front of a single in-finger camera, two layers of information can be obtained: one at a closer range for the soft interface, awaiting contact interactions, and another about the scene at a distance but occluded.
+Inspired by sensory substitution from biological agents, this study presents a Vision-based See-Through Perception (VBSeeThruP) approach that reasons across different image layers to extract visual- and contact-based information from a single camera input.
+By placing a See-Thru-Network in front of a single in-finger camera, two layers of information can be obtained: one at a closer range for the soft interface, awaiting contact interactions, and another at a distance but occluded, about the scene.
 Contact-based perception is substituted markerlessly by reasoning about the masked deformation, facilitating reactive see-through grasping.

 Despite encouraging results, there are notable constraints.
 First, while XMem runs at 30 Hz, it remains significantly slower than the camera's potential 330 Hz frame rate, and the overall pipeline still needs optimization for high-speed robotic tasks.
 Second, mislabeled detections sometimes occur because we did not fine-tune object detection for specific targets.
 Third, the learned 6D force/torque model exhibits a systematic shift when applied to new fingers with slightly different initial templates.
 Although subtracting this offset mitigates the error, more effective data augmentation strategies could further improve generalization.
 Finally, larger scenes often appear blurry through the STN, limiting the range of reliable visual perception.